cristianoc/arc-challenge/README.md

 1. **Specification-Driven Selection**: The approach leverages predefined, high-level transformation rules.
 Rather than iteratively constructing solutions, it identifies which transformation rules apply to the detected features of the grid, guided by domain-specific priors.

-2. **Domain-Specific Priors**: The approach incorporates priors about the domain to inform the selection of transformation rules, integrating knowledge that can guide the reasoning process.
+2. **Domain-Specific Priors**: The approach incorporates domain-specific knowledge to inform the selection of transformation rules, using predefined expectations about grid patterns and structures to guide the reasoning process.

-3. **Semantic Reasoning**: By focusing on the "what" rather than the "how," the method emphasizes understanding the necessary transformations at a high level, relying on semantic reasoning rather than procedural construction.
+3. **Semantic Reasoning**: This approach emphasizes understanding the required transformations at a conceptual level ("what" needs to be done) rather than focusing on the specific steps ("how" to do it).
+For example, it identifies that a grid needs to be resized based on object symmetry, rather than enumerating every possible transformation.

-4. **Layered Complexity**: While the initial stages of problem-solving are straightforward, progressively mode advanced techniques are applied only when the earlier stage fails.
+4. **Layered Complexity**: The approach is designed to apply progressively more sophisticated techniques only when simpler methods fail.
+Initial layers may involve straightforward transformations and object matching, while more complex layers use regularized regression and advanced feature combinations to handle challenging cases.

 ### Results Accuracy

 The final configuration of the SizeARC solution achieved 94-95% accuracy on the training and evaluation datasets.

 ### Key Techniques Used